Role-based access control

 Grant permissions in Security Manager

-GRANT SELECT ON <table_name> TO <role_name>; -- Gives the role permission to read data from the specified table.
+GRANT SELECT ON <table_name> TO <role_name>; -- Gives the role permission to read data from the table.

 where: